KokoScripts/AWS-Web-Project/README.md

 - AWS account
 - Text editor (e.g Notepad, VSCode, or anyone you are familiar with)
 - Basic kinowledge of AWS

+### Level
+Beginner

-#### Step 1
+#### Step One
-- Create a new file named index.html on your device
+1. Create a new text file on your device and name it index.html.
-- Launch your text editor
+2. Launch your text editor.
-- Open the file you created on your text editor
+3. Open the file you created on your text editor.
-- Copy and paste the html text
+4. Copy and paste the html content under this project into that file.
+Save it.
+5. Zip on the index.html file in your device